 The cheapest option of $5 per pound is chosen.

 - However, if the cost to the coffee shop were higher, then the coffee shop would choose the air cleaner since it is the cheapest option.

 - If there is a difference in cost in putting the air cleaner, and say the fish market has the lower cost, then the fish market is liable and is the lowest cost avoider.

 Lowest Cost Avoider Example

 - Car A hits Car B in an accident.
-Car A is liable for accident because he could have avoided the accident more easily.
+Car A is liable for the accident because he could have avoided the accident more easily.
 It would be harder for Car B to avoid the accident because he has to drive looking forward.
 Therefore, Car A is the Lowest Cost Avoider.

 - Another example is murder.
 The murderer is the lowest cost avoider since he could have avoided the murder more easily than the victim could.